 Frequently Asked Questions

-Here are some FAQs about this easy shortbread recipe.
+Here are some FAQs about this easy gluten free shortbread recipe.
 If you can’t find the answer to your question here or in the post above, please comment and I’ll try answer!

 To make a gluten free vegan shortbread, simply use a dairy free butter replacement like Stork baking block or a hard vegan margarine.
 This shortbread recipe does not contain egg so with one simple switch it becomes a vegan and dairy free gluten free shortbread recipe.